romkey/casemaker/cases/README.md

 A wall may have knockouts.
 A knockout has the position of its lower left corner and has dimensions.
 Knockouts are currently always rectangular.

-A knockout may reference a pre-defined size like :microusb, :miniusb, :hdmi, :rj45
+A knockout may reference a pre-defined size or shape like :microusb, :miniusb, :hdmi, :rj45, :circle

+Circular knockouts also take a `radius:` parameter.
+Their x and y offsets are the coordinate of the lower left corner of their square bounding box.

 Casemaker will throw an error if there is insufficient space for a knockout (for instance, the knockout is higher than the remaining case in its position).